pschraut/UnityScriptableObjectContainer/README.md

 A custom inspector implements the magic that allows to add a ScriptableObject as sub-asset, to remove such sub-asset as well as to change properties of such sub-asset through the Inspector.

-The ScriptableObjectContainer Inspector attempts to mimic the look and feel of Unity's built-in Inspector when working with Components.
+The ScriptableObjectContainer Inspector attempts to mimic the look and feel of Unity's built-in Inspector when working with GameObjects and Components.

 The ScriptableObjectContainer itself is rather light-weight.
 It contains an array with references to its sub-assets.
-This allows you to retrieve these sub-assets through code, similar how you work with the
+This allows you to retrieve these sub-assets through code, similar to how you work with the
 ```GameObject.GetComponent``` and ```GameObject.GetComponents``` methods.

 Beside the sub-assets array and its corresponding getter methods,